 If you use a Windows 10 system then you're an attractive target for hackers simply because Windows is the world's most popular PC operating system.
-The security situation on Windows has improved dramatically over the last few years, but the sheer number of users mean it is still under threat - that's where getting a Windows 10 antivirus comes in.
+The antivirus situation on Windows has improved dramatically over the last few years, but the sheer number of users mean it is still under threat - that's where getting a Windows 10 antivirus comes in.

-Yep, we're afraid that the reality remains that you still need a regularly updated antivirus package to keep you safe from the latest threats.
+Yep, we're afraid that the reality remains that you still need a regularly updated Windows antivirus package to keep you safe from the latest threats.
 That's because the bad guys are constantly looking for new ways to access your data and control your system.

 From ransomware to fileless attacks and blended malware, there are plenty of threats out there - some you'll know the names of, other's you'll never even heard of - and there's the danger is great on Windows 10, no matter how careful you are online.

 So which are the best virus protecting products for Windows 10 you can get right now, and is Windows Defender sufficient to keep you safe these days?
-Find out woth TechRadar's guide to the best Windows 10 antivirus.
+Find out with TechRadar's guide to the best Windows 10 antivirus.

 Great news!
 You can currently score up to 60% off our #1 rated antivirus.
 It's a special software treat for TechRadar readers.
 It means that fantastic virus protection for your PC is now even more affordable - check out the exact pricing in your locale below, or head to Bitdefender's US site if your country isn't listed: